 Each of the 121 rooms were created with the use of fresh, vibrant colors to ease the classical atmosphere.
 Delicious buffet breakfast consists of cold and hot dishes, lactose and gluten free options for the guests.
 In the hotel a fitness room equipped with technogym and a pleasant wellness area all serve the recreation of guests.
 A classical style boardroom and a rustic meeting room equipped with built-in technology can host special events and corporate meetings.
 The Bar Room of the hotel invites guests to enjoy a leisurely evening with classical cocktails and colorful drink selection in a relaxed environment.
 The hotel is a perfect place for an urban getaway.

 Book directly with us a higher category room (Top Floor Superior or higher) for a minimum of 3 nights and we provide you a free transfer from the airport to our hotel.

 Disabled access room is available.
-Extra bed can be added to certain rooms for third person (please contact the hotel to confirm).
+Extra sofa bed can be added to certain rooms for third person (please contact the hotel to confirm).

 Enhance your booking with